Building an SBOM file

 Please notice, this generator does not create a transitive dependencies tree.

-In most cases, cdxgen can be used to generate a SBOM file.
+In most cases, cdxgen can be used to generate an SBOM file.
 Lower are some examples for different languages.

 JavaScript Projects